 Joint first-to-die premiums can be 5-30% lower than two individual policies.
 However, health conditions may reduce potential savings.

-How Much Does Joint First-to-die Life Insurance Cost in Canada?
+How to Apply for Joint First-to-Die Life Insurance in Canada

 Here is an overview of the process when applying for joint first-to-die life insurance:

-What Questions Should You Ask When Evaluating Joint First-to-die Life Insurance?
+What Questions Should You Ask Before Buying Joint First-to-Die Life Insurance?

 When considering joint first-to-die life insurance, important questions to ask include:

-• Does the policy allow conversion to permanent life insurance without new underwriting of health declines?
+- Does the policy allow conversion to permanent life insurance without new underwriting for health declines?
 What is the conversion deadline age?

-• Does the policy accumulate any cash value if structured as life insurance in Canada ?
+- Does the policy accumulate any cash value if structured as life insurance?
 How does this impact premiums?

 When going through the insurance application process, common mistakes to avoid include: